Psalm 77 – The Troubled Heart Remembers God’s Great Works

 The sons of Jacob and Joseph.
 Selah

 i.
-The way of God was in the sanctuary in the sense that the tabernacle/temple and its rituals all spoke of the way to God through the blood of an innocent sacrifice, ultimately pointing to the person and work of Jesus Christ.
+The way of God was in the sanctuary in the sense that the tabernacle or the temple and its rituals clearly spoke of the way to God through the blood of an innocent sacrifice, ultimately pointing to the person and work of Jesus Christ.

 b.
-You are the Godwho does wonders; You have declared Your strength among the peoples: Asaph spoke of the work of God in miraculous works that displayed the strength of God, as He had done time and again in the history of Israel.
+You are the God who does wonders; You have declared Your strength among the peoples: Asaph spoke of the miraculous works that displayed the strength of God, as He had done time and again in the history of Israel.

 c.
 You have with Your arm redeemed Your people: Many times through their history, Israel saw God’s faithful strength rescue them from all kinds of trouble.

 i.
 The sons of Jacob and Joseph: “The coupling of Jacob and Joseph as ancestors of the people redeemed from the Egyptians may be due to the insistence of both of them that the Promised Land, not Egypt, must be their final rest (Genesis 47:29ff; 50:24f).”
 (Kidner)

 3. (16-20) The greatness of God at the Red Sea.

 The waters saw You, they were afraid;

 The clouds poured out water;